Chicken Chili Verde

 Lazy dinner recipe, wine, gold stars – my work here is done.

-3-4 cups cooked shredded chicken (or 1 pound raw chicken if using slow cooker method)*
+- 3-4 cups cooked shredded chicken (or ef using slow cooker method – 1 pound boneless skinless chicken breast)

 For Salsa Verde